 Enterprise Music Scotland are excited to announce that National Chamber Music Day will be taking place on 15th September 2018, celebrating the Year of Young People.
 We're organising a day packed full of free and impromptu chamber music performances for young people and their friends and families, as well as creating opportunities for young people to organise and perform in their own National Chamber Music Day events.

 More information about the day will be released shortly.

-It was the fifth time EMS held the event which saw chamber music ensembles performing free, impromptu concerts in public spaces across the country to celebrate chamber music in Scotland.
+On Saturday 16th September Enterprise Music Scotland, the national body for chamber music, saw chamber music ensembles performing free, impromptu concerts in public spaces across the country to celebrate chamber music in Scotland.